 Let me get right to the details about this promotion.
 Then, I’ll talk about this awesome pot roast.

-From now until the end of November, ButcherBox is offering Bowl of Delicious readers an awesome deal- FREE BACON FOR LIFE in all your orders!
+From now until the end of November, I’m partnering with ButcherBox to offer Bowl of Delicious readers an awesome deal!

 What is ButcherBox, you ask?
 Oh, right.
 I got ahead of myself there :-)